+LO-4.
+Analyse pictorial data to compare patterns of similarities in embryological development across organisms.

+species in a particular geographic location.

+4.1.3.
+Scope: Fossils are used to depict the structural similarities and differences amongst organisms.
+Fossils represent the vast diversity of life forms that existed on Earth.

 4.1.4.
 Scope: Similarities in the embryonic structure and appearance of the embryonic stages of different organisms show the evolutionary relationship that is not evidently seen in fully developed organisms.

+Developing models in synthesising and predicting relationships amongst variables between systems and their components in the natural and human-designed world(s).

+Develop models based on scientific evidence or logic and reasons, to represent relationships between systems or components of a system.
+(LO-2)

-Using Mathematics and Computational Thinking Mathematical and computational thinking for statistical analysis to represent or model data using algebraic thinking and analysis, a range of linear and non-linear functions, including trigonometric functions, exponentials and logarithms, and computational tools.
+Mathematical and computational thinking for statistical analysis to represent or model data using algebraic thinking and analysis, a range of linear and non-linear functions, including trigonometric functions, exponentials and logarithms, and computational tools.
 Simple computational simulations are created and used based on mathematical models of basic assumptions.

 Use mathematical and/or computational representations of phenomena or design solutions to analyse data; support, revise, or refute explanations and claims.
+(LO-4) in nature, and communicate the key ideas, scientific quest, and engage in scientific practises and discourses.
+(LO-1, LO-2, LO-3, LO-4)

-(LO- 4) Computational Modeling and Simulation Using programming language and software in coding, robotics, gamification, and simulations to develop models, analyse real-time data samples, and design solutions to address socio- scientific issues.
-(LO-4) LO-1.
+Using programming language and software in coding, robotics, gamification, and simulations to develop models, analyse real-time data samples, and design solutions to address socio- scientific issues.
+(LO-4)

+LO-1.
 Make a claim to support or refute which amongst Lamarckism, Darwinism, mutation theory is the credible theory of evolution.

-4.2 Theories that Explain Evolution 4.2.1.
+4.2 Theories that Explain Evolution

+4.2.1.
 Scope: Several theories (e.g. theory of natural selection, theory of inheritance of acquired characters, mutation theory, etc.) explain the mechanism of evolution.
 4.2.2.
-Scope: According to Lamarckism, evolution occurs because of the inheritance of characteristics that an organism obtains during one's lifetime.
+Scope: According to Lamarckism, evolution occurs as a result of the inheritance of characteristics that an organism obtains during one's lifetime.
+4.2.3.
 Scope: Darwinism builds on the idea that an organism is suited to live in an area to survive and reproduce, while others do not.
 The ratio of individuals that survive increases in future generations.
-Constructing Explanations and Designing Solutions • Constructing explanations and designing solutions supported by multiple and independent student-generated evidence consistent with scientific ideas, principles, and theories.
-Exploring Digital Resources Exploring and identifying sources of information (e.g., database, journal articles, periodicals, applications, programs and software, websites, etc.) to validate information on the scientific theories and laws that exist in nature, and communicate the key ideas, scientific quest, and engage in scientific practises and discourses.
-(LO-1)

-4.2.3.
+4.2.4.
 Scope: Mutation theory is based on the concept that change in the structure or arrangement of genetic materials results in change in physical traits.
 The changes caused by mutation could be useful or harmful for an organism and therefore, determines their chances to survive and reproduce.

+Constructing explanations and designing solutions supported by multiple and independent studentgenerated evidence consistent with scientific ideas, principles, and theories.

-Construct and revise an explanation based on evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
-(LO-1) -- -- --
+• Construct and revise an explanation based on evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
+(LO-1)